Convex-Dev/design/cad/020_tokenomics/README.md

 ### Coin Supply

-The Network MUST implement a fixed maximum coin supply of 1,000,000,000 Convex Coins.
+The Network MUST implement a fixed maximum coin supply cap of 1,000,000,000 Convex Coins.
+The number of issued coins at any time may be less than this amount, but can never exceed this amount.

-Each Convex Coin MUST be sub-divided into 1,000,000,000 base units, referred to as "coppers"
+Each Convex Coin MUST be sub-divided into 1,000,000,000 base units, referred to informally as "coppers"

 The Network must treat Convex Coins and coppers identically, i.e. the implementation should consider the range of possible coin values to be a value from `0` to `10^18`.

-Note: The maximum supply is chosen so that all valid coin balances can be expressed within a 64-bit long value, which allows for efficient implementation on most modern CPU architectures.
+Note: The maximum supply cap is chosen so that all valid coin balances can be expressed within a 64-bit long value, which allows for efficient implementation on most modern CPU architectures.

 ### Genesis